 Despite the progress that’s been made, the region hasn’t always kept pace with the needs of a growing population.
 “I believe the West Valley has been neglected from a number of areas, whether it's education or health care,” Jerry says.

-When he learned that Phoenix Children’s was building Phoenix Children’s Hospital – Arrowhead Campus in Glendale, Jerry saw an opportunity to help close the gap.
-His $5 million gift to Phoenix Children’s will support the health system’s efforts to bring pediatric health care closer to home for West Valley families.
+When they learned that Phoenix Children’s was building Phoenix Children’s Hospital – Arrowhead Campus in Glendale, Jerry and Vickie saw an opportunity to help close the gap.
+Their $5 million gift to Phoenix Children’s will support the health system’s efforts to bring pediatric health care closer to home for West Valley families.

 Vickie and Jerry Moyes look at the building that will bear their name at Phoenix Children's Hospital – Arrowhead Campus.